LokeshGola/bus-ticket-reservation-system/README.md

 # Bus-Ticket-Reservation-System
 ![Atlantic express](https://user-images.githubusercontent.com/112959514/229585589-de349e8d-7d6c-4bef-ac4c-9c05b93dfafe.png)

-It is a system that can help you reserve a bus ticket whenever you plan for trip to anywhere.
+It is a system that can help you reserve a bus ticket whenever you plan a trip anywhere.
 It is a project done by me in just 4 days in Masai.
 It is a solo project.

 # Tech Stack & Tools
 - java